-The Martial Vivot Beard & Face* oil is the one to apply before a night of fine dining, an opera or gala.
+The Martial Vivot Beard & Face oil is the one to apply before a night of fine dining, an opera, or gala.
 The scent is pure luxury, with lavender, lemon and lime resting gracefully atop a base of sunflower, jojoba, shea, olive and hempseed oils.
-To be rubbed into a freshly cleaned face as well, this beard & face oil provides the essential finishing touch for the bearded well-to-do.
+After being rubbed into a freshly cleaned face, this beard and face oil provides the essential finishing touch for the bearded well-to-do.

 Most Manly Beard Oil

-While the bottle of NOTO Rooted Oil – Hair + Scent 2oz – A Smokey Uni Sexy Blend for Skin and Hair says “a smokey uni-sexy blend” on the bottle, I find the aroma to be the most distinct and forward of the beard oils I tried, and most manly.
-Based on the shamanistic scent Palo Santo, when I first apply it my daughter thinks it smells like a bicycle tire but the layers of aroma only begin there and unfold throughout the day.
+While the bottle of NOTO Rooted Oil - Hair + Scent says "a smokey uni-sexy blend", I find the aroma to be the most distinct and forward of the beard oils I tried, and the most manly.
+It's based on the shamanistic scent Palo Santo, but unfortunately when I first apply it, my daughter thinks it smells like a bicycle tire.
+Luckily, the layers of aroma only begin there and unfold throughout the day.
 In the very handy glass roller bottle, this is the oil I use most often and grab on the way out the door.